binjr/binjr/UNRELEASED.md

 * _[Fixed] [Core]_ Saving parsing profile to JSON does not account for latest changes.
 * _[Fixed] [JVM GC Logs]_ JVM GC Logs adapter cannot load workspace with log paths relative to the workspace path.
 * _[Fixed] [UI]_ Split pane dividers are larger and easier to grab.
+* _[Fixed] [UI]_ Use a trashcan icon to better distinguish actions that remove an element from actions that close a UI panel.
 * _[Fixed] [JFR adapter]_ Some events are attached to the wrong category in the tree view.